AMDResearch/intelliperf/docs/IntelliPerf.md

 *   Branch Divergence
 *   Memory Locality

 We also plan to extend support to other programming models, such as Triton, and to conduct a rigorous quantitative evaluation of IntelliPerf's effectiveness across a wide range of HPC and ML benchmarks and applications.
-Moreover, we are interested in supporting Radeon GPUs (RDNA( in addition to existing support to Compute GPUs (CDNA).
+Moreover, we are interested in supporting Radeon GPUs (RDNA) in addition to existing support for Compute GPUs (CDNA).

 ## Conclusion

-IntelliPerf presents a significant step towards the automation of GPU performance engineering.
+IntelliPerf represents a significant step towards the automation of GPU performance engineering.
 By combining classical program analysis with the generative power of LLMs in a robust, closed-loop framework, it provides a scalable solution to a critical software development challenge.
 This approach not only accelerates the optimization cycle but also democratizes performance engineering, allowing non-expert developers to achieve expert-level results and freeing up domain experts to focus on more complex, architectural challenges.